This page has been automatically translated. Please refer to the page in French if needed.

 In order to avoid any fire start, it is important to:

-• of learn about fire risks the department you are in (with the Forest weather, implemented by Météo-France);
+- learn about fire hazards the department you are in (including with the Forest weather implemented by Météo-France);

-• of throw your butts in an ashtray, and during periods of fire risk, not to smoke in woods and forests;
+- throw your butts into an ashtrayand, during periods of fire risk, not to smoke in woods and forests;

-• of carry out your crafts and activities away from a lawn or dry grass, and to have a fire extinguisher or bucket of water at hand in case of fire;
+- carry out your work and crafts activities away from a lawn or dry grass, and to have a fire extinguisher or bucket of water at hand in case of fire;

 Please note